Getting Started with DOER DAPP

 You want to avoid approving the same type of transaction repeatedly

-You want permissions to automatically expire
+You want permissions that automatically expire

 You want clear limits on what can happen on your behalf